Wordle Lab

 • Hard Mode: guesses are selected only from the remaining candidates.

-• Non-hard Mode: guesses are selected from both the remaining candidates and an external guess pool, based on entropy.
+• Non-hard Mode: guesses are selected from both the remaining candidates and an external guess pool.

 • Mode: controls how deeply E[steps] is evaluated (deeper modes are usually more accurate but slower).